Press

 Guides for the Appalachian Genealogist

-This collection provides practical, well-structured tools designed to support serious genealogical and historical research in the Appalachian region.
-Volumes may include record guides, locality studies, document primers, and specialized reference works that help readers navigate the complexities of mountain archives.
-Each title is built for clarity, accuracy, and long-term usefulness in the hands of researchers at every level.
+This collection offers practical, well-structured tools built to support serious genealogical and historical research in the Appalachian region.
+A volume might be a record guide, a locality study, a document primer, or a specialized reference work, but every one of them helps readers navigate the complexities of mountain archives.
+Clarity and accuracy come first, so each title holds up in the hands of researchers at any level.

 Available Now